dxw/playbook/playbook.md

 #### Company Confidential
-This category is used for information which should not be communicated outisde dxw.
+This category is used for information which should not be communicated outside dxw.
 For example, details about how we operate security controls or internal discussions about client work.

 Exactly the same controls apply to this information as detailed under Management-in-confidence, with the exception that Company Confidential information can be shared within the dxw as required.